idevmou/linux-discord-libappindicator1-dependencies/README.md

 # Solution to this?

-I got some solution for this by installing old packages/ old version of libappindicator1 packages links to download is below 👇
+I got some solution for this by installing old packages/ old version of libappindicator1 packages.
+Links to download is below 👇

 link : http://ftp.br.debian.org/debian/pool/main/liba/libappindicator/libappindicator1_0.4.92-8_amd64.deb